 A Scandinavian twist on the classic nicoise salad - Nordic Nicoise Salad is made with smoked fish ( salmon, trout, sardines) or pickled herring, on a bed of watercress, with radish, cucumber ribbons, baby potatoes, capers, dill, chive blossoms and horseradish-spiked nicoise dressing.
 Fresh and tasty! | www.feastingathome.com

-Load the salad up with veggies, blanching those first that need it and leaving some raw and crunchy.
-To make the cucumber ribbons, simple shave with a veggie peeler.
+Assemble and dress.
+Load the salad up with greens and veggies, leaving some raw and crunchy.
+To make the cucumber ribbons, simply shave with a veggie peeler.
+Add the smoked salmon or trout.

 A Scandinavian twist on the classic nicoise salad - Nordic Nicoise Salad is made with smoked fish ( salmon, trout, sardines) or pickled herring, on a bed of watercress, with radish, cucumber ribbons, baby potatoes, capers, dill, chive blossoms and horseradish-spiked nicoise dressing.
 Fresh and tasty! | www.feastingathome.com